xGabrielR/Traditional-Dw-Etl/README.md

 The inspiration for this repository was native data integration tools like Talend and Pentaho.
 With them we can easily do a lot of things without having to write a lot of code, so the idea was to try to do something similar writing in Python.

+I tried to develop a solution with asynchronous loads of tables, for quick loads it works very well, I also put a functionality to include a certain processing date (cutoff date for collecting data from the source) so it is possible to limit and make the query faster for the load avoiding several problems.

+### Tools Used

+---

+Sql is the principal tool for this project, I have created all modeling and extraction based on sql query.

+Python Packages:
+- `sqlalchemy` Package for SqlServer connection.
+- `databases` Package for geral async databases connection.
+- `aiomysql / asyncpg` Packages for async Mysql and Postgresql.
+- `pandas` Package for data insert to Sql Server (Possible another backend insert like "Dask" with parallel insert).
+- `memory-profiler` Package for memory monitoring.

+For this solution I used docker containers for postgresql, mysql and sqlserver.